What is Google Shopping?

 To list their products, merchants must have a Gmail address & a Google ads account.
 Then, they can create a Merchant Center account & get it approved by Google.
-Around 25% of the new accounts get rejected due to violation of Google Shopping policies.
+Around 25% of the new accounts get rejected due to violations of Google Shopping policies.

 After approval, the merchant lists its items on the product feed which brings the inventory live.
 At this stage, Google still monitors the images, content, and merchants’ behavior.
 In case of any suspicious activity, the platform removes the ads & locks the merchant’s account.